rosagiulietto/Google_foobar_exs/README.md

-# Corso IFTS Smart Manufacturer Developer 4.0
+# Google foobar challenge
-## Python
+## These are the two first exercises of the foobar challenge and they are written in Python